 Editor's note: Looking for workers' compensation insurance?
 Fill out the below questionnaire to have our vendor partners contact you with free information.

-How much workers' compensation you need depends on a number of factors, including state laws and your industry.
-Reputable insurance agencies should be able to help you determine how much you need, but if you want to do your homework, here are the five factors to consider.
+How much workers' compensation you need depends on several factors, including state laws and your industry.
+Reputable insurance agencies should be able to help you determine how much you need, but you should still do your homework to make sure everything is accounted for.

 1. What does your state require for workers' comp insurance?

-To understand workers' compensation requirements, you need to check your state laws.
+To understand your workers' compensation requirements, you need to check your state laws.
 Only Texas doesn't mandate that companies provide workers' compensation for their employees.
-State laws further require that your workers' comp policies be audited regularly to ensure you are paying an appropriate amount for the risk exposure your people face on the job.
+State laws also require regular audits of your workers' comp policies to ensure you are paying an appropriate amount for the risk exposure your people face on the job.

 "Since workers' compensation laws are regulated at the state level, business owners should first determine when workers' compensation insurance is required for their business," Somers said.
 "Usually, it's as soon as they hire an employee."
 [Interested in the best business insurance providers?
-Check out our best picks.]
+Check out the ones we recommend.]

 "Since most health insurance plans exclude coverage for work-related injuries, sole proprietors may be putting their livelihood on the line if they opt to skip workers' comp coverage for themselves," he added.

-2. What is the age of your workforce?
+2. What is the average age of your workforce?

-"As employees age, the propensity for injury increases," said Quinten Lovejoy, risk advisor at the Crane Agency.
+"As employees age, the propensity for injury increases," Lovejoy said.
 "At the same time, a younger workforce brings about less experience and an increased chance of on-the-job injury."

-However, risk is also increasing for the older members of the workforce as more Americans push retirement later.
-The U.S. Census Bureau reported that more than 20% of Americans over the age of 65 are still working, with that number expected to grow in coming years.
-Older workers tend to have a harder time proving that their injuries or illnesses happened on the job, given their higher occurrence of pre-existing conditions, so it is important to make sure your employees are aware of their rights and what they are entitled to.
+Risk is also increasing for older members of the workforce as more Americans delay retirement.
+The U.S. Census Bureau projects that more than 30% of Americans ages 65 to 74 will still be working by 2026.
+Older workers tend to have a harder time proving that their injuries or illnesses happened on the job, given their higher occurrence of preexisting conditions, so make sure your employees are aware of their rights.

 3. What risks do your workers face?